jjaros587/selenium_generator/docs/source/exceptions.rst

 Exception is thrown when the requirements for a structure of a scenario are not met.
 When it's thrown scenario is skipped and proper messages is added to a test report.
+Exception is connected only with specific scenario.
+It doesn't affect other scenarios.

 `Link to validation schema for scenario <https://github.com/jjaros587/selenium_generator/blob/master/selenium_generator/validators/schemas/scenario_schema.json>`_.